 When your website gets to a point where you’re fully satisfied with its lead generation and conversion optimization abilities, it is essential to create a continuous improvement plan to stay on top of the changes to best practices in the market.
 This is most financially effective when approached with a monthly retainer that allows for your website design and support team to address all updates and problems in quick promptly while giving you the peace of mind knowing that your monthly expenses for your web-design needs won’t fluctuate.

-With a monthly support plan from your trusted web-designer, you will have the luxury of always knowing your SEO is working to the best of its ability, and your website updates and support will be taken care for in not only a timely manner, but also with website safety in mind to ensures your website won’t break or go offline, ultimately costing you money in lost sales.
+With a monthly support plan from your trusted web-designer, you will have the luxury of always knowing your SEO is working to the best of its ability, and your website updates and support will be taken care for in a timely manner, to ensures your website won’t break or go offline, ultimately costing you money in lost sales.

 It may be difficult to wrap your head around all of the moving parts involved in a successful online marketing strategy.
 The industry changes daily with new standards and technology constantly being introduced to the field.
 In today’s business landscape, your online presence can make or break your business.
-With it being such an important tool for success, would you take a cheaper but ineffective approach that may or may not increase your sales potential, or would you properly invest in your future success and have the peace of mind knowing that your online presence is 100% optimized to not only increase your organic growth, but most importantly, increase your conversion rates and profit potential?
+With it being such an important tool for success, do you still think you should take a cheaper but ineffective approach that may or may not increase your sales potential, or should you properly invest in your future success and have the peace of mind knowing that your online presence is 100% optimized to not only increase your organic growth, but most importantly, increase your conversion rates and profit potential?